 project manager, producer

-curator, project coordinator
+WRO Archive and project coordinator

 The WRO Art Center was opened in 2008 by the WRO Center for Media Art Foundation – an independent organization specializing in the areas where contemporary art and culture intersect with developing media.
 The WRO Art Center, which is supported by the Wrocław Municipal Authorities, is located at Widok 7 (the View St.), in a building that’s partly newly built and partly a renovated historical site: the first electric coffee-roasting plant in Europe – the Otto Stiebler Kaffee Rösterei – opened here in the 90s of the 19th century.